 When I left my 25 year marriage, a lot of stuff stayed behind.
 My ex is moving and had everything he didn’t want to take piled up inside the garage.
 He told me I could go through and take what I wanted.
 I stood there and looked at all that stuff we collected over the years and smiled.

-Spending most of my morning trying to find a good spot to hang this unique clock from my past.
+Spent most of my morning trying to find a good spot to hang this clock from my past.
 What was I thinking?

 I took it down.
 Now there are two large holes in the wall.
 They can be filled and touched up with paint.
 I’d rather have two holes than something hanging around that doesn’t fit or bring me joy.
 I will find someone to give it to this season.

 When there is change, sometimes it can leave what feels like holes inside us.
-God can and always has filled the holes.
+God can and will fill the holes.